iterative/example-repos-dev/example-get-started/code/README.md

 - `4-import-data`: Use `dvc import` to get the same `data.xml` from the DVC data registry.
 - `5-source-code`: Source code downloaded and put into Git.
-- `6-prep-stage`: Create `dvc.yaml` and the first pipeline stage with [`dvc run`](https://man.dvc.org/run).
+- `6-prepare-stage`: Create `dvc.yaml` and the first pipeline stage with [`dvc run`](https://man.dvc.org/run).
 It transforms XML data into TSV.
-- `8-ml-pipeline`: Feature extraction and train stages created.
+- `7-ml-pipeline`: Feature extraction and train stages created.
 It takes data in TSV format and produces two `.pkl` files that contain serialized feature matrices.
 Tain runs random forest classifier and creates the `model.pkl` file.
-- `9-evaluate`: Evaluation stage.
+- `8-evaluation`: Evaluation stage.
 Runs the model on a test dataset to produce its performance AUC value.
 The result is dumped into a DVC metric file so that we can compare it with other experiments later.
-- `10-bigrams-model`: Bigrams experiment, code has been modified to extract more features.
+- `9-bigrams-model`: Bigrams experiment, code has been modified to extract more features.
 We run [`dvc repro`](https://man.dvc.org/repro) for the first time to illustrate how DVC can reuse cached files and detect changes along the computational graph, regenerating the model with the updated data.
-- `11-bigrams-experiment`: Reproduce the evaluation stage with the bigrams based model.
+- `10-bigrams-experiment`: Reproduce the evaluation stage with the bigrams based model.
+- `11-random-forest-experiments`: Reproduce experiments to tune the random forest classifier parameters and select the best experiment.

-There are two additional tags:
+There are three additional tags:

 - `baseline-experiment`: First end-to-end result that we have performance metric for.
 - `bigrams-experiment`: Second experiment (model trained using bigrams features).
+- `random-forest-experiments`: Best of additional experiments tuning random forest parameters.

 These tags can be used to illustrate `-a` or `-T` options across different [DVC commands](https://man.dvc.org/).